TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 ### The Dark Urge

 The Dark Urge is a special one.
 Unlike all the other characters the Dark Urge cannot be a companion.
 It can only be a player character, and if not selected as one, it will never appear in the game.
-It only has a past of mistakes that haunts them every step of the way and an urge pushing for him to commit heinous acts.
+It only has a past of mistakes that haunts them every step of the way and an urge pushing them to commit heinous acts.
 What it did, or who it was is a mystery as it doesn't remember.
 All it really has, is the here and now.
-It can make choices now, regardless of its past or perhaps despite it.
+It can make choices now, regardless of its past or perhaps despite of it.

 Since there is really no character there, we can't do for it what we did for the others.
 The Dark Urge, in my mind, can only be interpreted as a metaphor.
-Each of us, have some part we aren't proud of, each of us have our demons we have to battle every day, and it seems to me that in this regard for sure we all are a little like the Dark Urge.
+Each of us, have some part we aren't proud of, each of us have our demons we have to battle every day, and it seems to me that in this regard for sure we all are a little like The Dark Urge.
 We have a past we cannot change, but we also have the here and now that we can.
-If you haven't already I implore you, try the Dark Urge and just substitute your demons to the ones it is fighting.
+If you haven't already I implore you, try The Dark Urge and just substitute your demons to the ones it is fighting.

 As an example I will share you mine.
 For one, it may help to see this and second I would like to remember this journey as well.
+I had a hard life, my dad is an alcoholic and left me when my parents divorced when I was eight.
+My mother was overprotective of me.
+I could never go anywhere alone or could stay for long.
+Couldn't really make friends, because this was so inconvenient.
+Then eventually gave up on even trying.
+Depression gripped me and I have spent more than 15 years alone either wishing I would just die already or in apathy.
+Always the questions at the back of my mind would scratch away at my sanity.
+Why do I have to suffer?
+Never hurt anybody.
+Never stole, never cheated.
+Why can't I have something?
+Why did I deserve any of this to happen?
+Like so I carry decades or resentment, hatred and anger.
+Nay, fury.
+Never hurt anybody, but had the urge to do so many times it is beyond remembrance.
+I could imagine hurting people in such frighteing detail, I could almost feel the scenes unfolding before my minds eyes.
+Yet, I have never failed.
+I refused to indulge the demon at every turn and I will continue to do so until the day I die.
+There is no path based on hatred that could ever lead anywhere worth exploring.
+My hatred is real, and it is okay, but I am the one making the choices here and I choose to struggle on, despite all my deprivation.

+This is why when I saw The Dark Urge have the urges to hurt somebody, or do something vile it clicked with me immediatelly.
+In fact I choose The Dark Urge on my first playthrough, which, because of this will stay with me forever.
+I knew I would resist the urge whatever may come, whatever sacrifices I would have to make.
+Never indulged in any, and when
+I was forced to hurt Alfira, I waited for the others judgement.
+Should I falter, I should bear all the consequences.
+Made the character really mine.

+During the story, we will learn, all of this is our creation.
+We were the ones who stole the Crown of Karsus.
+We are the ones who have enslaved the Elder Brain.
+We planned to infect everybody with a tadpole so that we could make an illithid army so that we could subjugate the universe.
+All of this was our doing, in the service of Bhaal, The Lord of Murder.
+We are the greatest monster of them all.
+But we were deceived.
+Orin the Red, another Bhaal cultist, stabbed us in the had, so that she could take our place.
+That is why we don't know anything about our past.

+Eventually we meet Orin, and she demands a duel to the death.
+After we defeat her an apparation of Bhaal appears in a pool of blood and demands that we make a choice.
+Either accept his gift and become his murdere or reject him.
+As you may have expected there was but one choice for me.
+And I have rejected him.
+Bhaal in his vengeance ripped out my soul.
+I died, and I was okay with it.
+Didn't think the game was about to truly end, but if it were, that would have been okay too.
+Instead something happened, so satisfying, that I will never forget it.

+The narrator spoke in her lovely voice:

+> For the first time in over a century, silenve falls over the Bhaal Temple.
+No chants, no screams, no prayers.
+In the end, your own death brought you more joy than any you wrought on this land.
+You are slipping into peaceful oblivion.
+But your journey is not over.

+Then Whitters appears, who has never even left our camp before:

+> Thou has defied Bhaal, thy liege and father, and in doing so hast earned a place among champions and heroes.
+But, alas, thy courage was in opposition to the divine cosmology that bound thee to the Lord of Murder.
+Thou art now faithless - godless - and doomed to wander the Fugue Plane for eternity.
+I will not permit that, though all the powers of life and death dictate that it should be so.
+I, too, still hold some power, and I invest a portion of it in thee, who hath challenged the gods and now liveth to tell of it.
+Thy fight is not over, and it is thy fight, for one who can look upon Bhaal and oppose him can survive any crisis.
+So rise, Challenger of Gods, and prepare for battle once more.
+Death will not claim thee whilst I endure.

+When we ask him how is this even possible, he says:

+> Bhaal tried to extinguish thee, but his wrath is imprecise.
+He only succeeded in killing the part of thee he knew.
+The Urge that drove thee to terrible acts.
+The spark of brutality that made thee his.
+But there is a new part of you that hath grown during thy travels.
+That part, Bhaal could not extinguish.
+And so instead of destroying thee, he hath made thee anew.
+The heart of a saviour hath overshadowed the mind of a murderer.
+Thou has vanquished thine Urge.
+Today, thou art born anew.
+Greet the bloodless dawn, child of none.

+Can't describe to you how cathartic this moment was for me.
+While I don't believe in gods or fate, the general ideas resonate with me.
+I like to believe that there is divinity in the world, that it is all around us and we only need to choose to aim for it.

 > As it was, so it is again.
 A hero has risen from a legacy of death.

+Frankly, this last sentence Withers spoke is true for the human race in general.
+From time to time, from the legacy of death, a hero rises to put things right.

 ## Notable non companion characters

-### The Moonmaiden & Dame Aylin

-, and this will culminate in a scene with Lorroakan.
-A wizzard, much like Gale of great talent, but unlike him, one that only serves himself.
-Lorroakan aims to bind Dayme Aylin back into servitude, so he could siphon her life force and extend his life to eternity.
-So he could play a god.

 ### Raphael & Hope